Establishing Sexual Safety In The Wake Of Betrayal

-MJ: Partners get really scared here and often wonder if it is ok to say no. I think what gets in the way of saying no is a list of fears.
-Sometimes women have a fear of further betrayal and it keeps them from saying no or causes them to hesitate saying no to being sexual.
+MJ: Partners get really scared here and often wonder if it is ok to say “No.” I think what gets in the way of saying “No” is a list of fears.
+Sometimes women have a fear of further betrayal and it keeps them from saying no or causes them to hesitate to say no to being sexual.

-Ladies fear being criticized for saying no or being condemned by their spouse.
-Ladies have a fear of being a bad wife or a fear of being alone.
+Women fear being criticized for saying no or being condemned by their spouse.
+Women have a fear of being a bad wife or of being alone.
 There is a huge list of fears that get in the way.

 Anne: One of those fears could be that her partner would say she isn't giving him sex....in society this isn't acceptable.
 Society says a sexless marriage means it's the woman's fault...they don't understand all of the reasons why I might be saying no. Just the fact that a partner can use the weapon of, "She refuses to have sex with me" is terrifying to women.

 MJ: Yes.
-And addicts tend to use this as justification for their betrayal.
+Addicts tend to use this as justification for their betrayal.
 It isn't fair or accurate.
 He will choose to betray not because she is or is not sexual with him.

 Anne: Yes.
 It doesn't matter.
 Let's talk about values conflict in this situation.

 MJ: In thinking about why partners feel scared to say no, sometimes they experience values conflicts.
-Some examples: on one hand, she might value being a good and loving wife and she might tell herself that being this kind of wife means she is sexual or she shows up sexually.
+For example, on one hand, she might value being a good and loving wife and she might tell herself that being this kind of wife means she is sexual, or she shows up sexually.

-Another example: Ladies often tell me they value keeping an intact family unit.
+Another example: Women often tell me they value keeping an intact family unit.
 They have a high value on a cohesive family.
-They might also value separating so the kids are not exposed to sex addiction, or abuse or gaslighting or other safety issues in the home.
+They might also value separating, so the kids are not exposed to sex addiction, or abuse or gaslighting, or other safety issues in the home.

-Another value in this discussion is described when women talk about honoring God.
+Another value that some women talk about is honoring God.
 For some women, they think that honoring God is submitting sexually to their husband.
 A conflicting value that often happens simultaneously is they may feel they are honoring God by being authentic and protecting this body God gave me, by protecting my heart that God gave me....so now what do I do?